 Obviously, a lot of what you learn in school isn’t used in the ‘real’ world, but it still gives you a foundation of knowledge, skills, and habits to get out there and start living.
 The problem is that school doesn’t focus on life lessons as much as it should.
 I think educators assume kids get valuable lessons from their parents, but I think some kids don’t have great role models and almost all kids don’t take their parent’s advice seriously, so the added advice from educators would help kids to realize that this stuff is important!
 If I were writing up the curriculum, all schools would have a whole bunch of classes focused on things I’ve learned in life after school.
-The following 10 things are what I wish they had taught me in school.

-1. Real Life Social Skills
+1. Real-Life Social Skills